anamayasullerey/test_net/start_manual.md

 net.print_state() # prints the activation, derivatives and parameters for each layer
 ```
 ## 2. layers
-Layers in nn_framework is a entity that specifies forward propagation and backward propagation methods.
+Layers in *Start* is a entity that specifies forward propagation and backward propagation methods.
 Every layer stores activations and corresponding input derivatives (dactivations).
 The layers are stored in two layer dictionaries, one for hidden layers (hdict) and one for output layers (ldict).
 Layer dictionaries are imported by the following statement.
 ```
-    import nn_framework.layer_dict as ld
+    import start.layer_dict as ld
 ```

 ### 2.1 input layer